 - the program also has cultural prevention specialists for Asian Canadians and Indigenous Peoples.

-For more information or to book a presentation for your group, please call the Problem Gambling Helpline (1-888-795-6111) and ask for a referral to a prevention specialist in your area.
+For more information or to book a presentation for your group, please call the Gambling Support BC Line (1-888-795-6111) and ask for a referral to a prevention specialist in your area.